An ultrasound scan is a procedure that uses high frequency sound waves to create a picture of a part of the inside of your body.

 The doctor or sonographer puts a protective cover over the slim ultrasound probe and covers it with lubricating gel.

 They gently put the probe into the lower part of your vagina.
-This doesn’t hurt but it may feel slightly uncomfortable as they move the probe around.
 If you’d prefer, you can put the probe in yourself, similar to putting in a tampon.
+The scan may feel uncomfortable as they move the probe around.
+But it shouldn’t hurt and isn’t usually painful, so tell the sonographer if this is the case.

 The scan takes around 15 minutes.